 A few days ago, my dad sent me a short video about a guy who knits with parachute cord, allowing him to create a strong strap and convert a large length of cord to a utilitarian and manageable length.
 My first thought was, “I could do better with crochet!”
 The objective of adapting parachute cord to straps, bracelets, or belts is to keep a large length of cord available for emergencies.
-Frequently worked with knots, this trend is currently very popular with those preparing for emergencies and avid hikers and backpackers just to name a few.
+Frequently worked with knots, this trend of paracord projects is currently very popular with those preparing for emergencies and avid hikers and backpackers just to name a few.
 And in a situation when it is important to be able to use your parachute cord quickly, ease of undoing your strap is important, making knitting or crochet a good choice.
 Although I’ve thankfully never been in a life-threatening situation, there have been times when I wished I had cordage on hand.

 And if the point of knitting the parachute cord is to convert a long length of cord to a much shorter strap, wouldn’t crochet be a better choice?
 After all, people have complained for years that crochet uses more yarn than knitting.
-Finally this fact is a bonus.
+Finally, this fact is a bonus.

 - I started with Tunisian simple stitch.
 This easy Tunisian stitch uses more length than a single crochet stitch and is easier to work with the stiff cordage.
 I am in love with the look and feel of this strap.
 It is strong but flexible, and would also make a great belt.

 - Using a size M (9 mm) hook, five stitches and three rows is about two inches wide and two inches tall and uses five feet of parachute cord.
-This means that a 100 foot package of parachute cord will create a two inch wide strap or belt that is about three and one third feet, or forty inches, long.
+This means that a 100 foot package of parachute cord will create a two inch wide strap or belt that is about three and one third feet, or 40 inches, long.